xtdb/xtdb/README.md

 <img alt="Document database with graph queries" role="img" aria-label="Crux Venn" src="./docs/img/crux-venn-1.svg" width="500px">

 Crux is fundamentally a store of versioned EDN documents.
-The only requirement is that you specificy a valid `:crux.db/id` key.
+The only requirement is that you specify a valid `:crux.db/id` key.
 The fields within these documents are automatically indexed as Entity-Attribute-Value triples to support efficient graph queries.
 Document versions are indexed by `valid-time` in addition to `transaction-time` which allows you to make updates into the